 Most Florida non-compete litigation ultimately is about customer relationships.
 Sure, sometimes you have cases where the plaintiff legitimately is seeking to protect trade secrets or valuable confidential information.
-But from where I sit (having been involved in more than 300 non-compete disputes), it is all about the customers.
+But from where I sit (having been involved in hundreds of non-compete disputes), it is all about the customers.
 In the employment context, the plaintiff wants to stop the ex-employee from taking those customers with him to a competitor.
 In the sale of a business context, the buyer wants to prevent the seller from recouping those customers.

 There is a widespread misunderstanding about Florida non-compete law and customer relationships.
-Plaintiffs, lawyers and even many judges believe that the law protects any and all customer relationships.
+Plaintiffs, lawyers and even some judges believe that the law protects any and all customer relationships.
 This is false.
 Florida Statutes 542.335 protects only substantial customer relationships.
-Unfortunately, the statute does not define what constitutes a substantial customer relationship.
+Unfortunately, the statute does not define exactly what constitutes a substantial customer relationship.
 But there is a growing body of case law that provides guidance on this front.

 Restraint of Trade vs. Breach of Contract

 In light of this framework, it is reasonable to require the party seeking enforcement of a non-compete agreement to clearly establish the existence of a legitimate business interest.
 Further, given that the plaintiffs in these cases almost always are seeking injunctive relief, the burden should be even higher.
 Based on the antitrust (technically Rule of Reason) framework, the plain language of Florida’s non-compete law and the burdens associated with seeking a preliminary injunction, I would articulate the requisite showing as follows: A party seeking a preliminary injunction in a non-compete case must produce substantial evidence establishing the existence of a legitimate business interest and must demonstrate a substantial likelihood of success on the merits.
-Unfortunately, Florida trial courts rarely apply this standard.
+Unfortunately, many Florida trial courts do not apply this standard.

 - Not all customer relationships are protectable.
 The analysis here must turn on market realities.
 Here’s an example: Believe it or not, we also have represented plaintiffs in non-compete cases.
 But we only do so where there is a clear legitimate business interest (because I have the luxury of only taking the cases I want).
-For instance, we represented Trek Bikes in enforcing a non-compete agreement against a former regional manager.
+For instance, we represented Trek Bikes in enforcing a non-compete agreement against a former district manager.
 In the Trek case, the defendant had worked for Trek for several years and signed a non-compete agreement (a very reasonable one I might add, with something like a 50 mile restricted territory and only a 1-year term).
 He left Trek and went to work for a competitor.
 I’m using the Trek case solely to make a point about customers.
 Trek has certain long-standing customers who buy all of their bikes and biking gear from Trek.
 Some of these folks spend a great deal of money with Trek.
 They make big ticket purchases every few months and come back repeatedly.
 These are textbook substantial relationships.
 Here’s why: (1) The customers are private individuals who cannot be identified through publicly available means (2) Their relationship with Trek is exclusive or near exclusive (3) Their relationship is a long-term one.
 In contrast, consider a staffing industry non-compete case.
 There, the customers are big companies seeking to fill open positions.
 The customer relationships in a staffing case are of a very different nature and, in my view, not protectable.
 Here’s why: (1) The customers are companies that easily can be identified through publicly available means (2) The customers do business with multiple different vendors (3) Purchasing decisions are based on what vendor can supply the desired goods/services quickly.

 - The dollar amount is not dispositive.
 I have seen this movie like 600 times.
 The plaintiff’s claim of a substantial customer relationship is based on the dollar amounts at issue.
 Example: We had a case up in the Middle District of Florida – Tampa Division involving the medical gas business.
 It was a hybrid sale of a business / employee non-compete case.
 A big part of the plaintiff’s strategy was parroting the phrase “substantial customer relationships” over and over again.
 They also placed tremendous weight on the dollar amounts at issue.
 For instance: They repeatedly hit upon the fact that they had done several hundred thousand dollars worth of business with a particular sub-contractor or hospital.
 In other words, because the relationship generated significant revenue for the company, it had to be a substantial, protectable relationship.
 Again, this is absolutely wrong and ignores market realities.
 The customers were all hospitals and subcontractors, all of which could be easily identified through publicly available means.
 And these customers awarded work to vendors based on competitive bidding.
 So it doesn’t matter if a particular vendor did $1 million with of business with a particular hospital in a certain year.
 That vendor has to compete with all the other vendors for the next project.
 And if a different vendor puts in a quality bit at a more competitive price, that vendor probably wins the job.
 Bottom line: The dollar value of business generated from the customer does not dictate whether or not the relationship is a substantial, protectable one.